 Current projects for Russell Holscher and Erica Goble.
 Both are 3 gun 723 Class Destroyers.
 Expected to be armed and ready to fight sometime during 2018.

 Mike Harter’s small Dutch 2 gun destroyer is still under construction.
 No estimated completion date provided.

 Latest ship built in the Portland Oregon Shipyard.
-She is armed and ready to fight and should debut in May 2017.
+She has competed several times since initial battle in May 2016.

 The 6 gun 726-250 Class Cruiser the HMS Exeter was built by Ralph Gibbons.
-Brought to California by Dan Rygasewicz and eventually sold to Steve Nichols.
-Ship is currently having new guns installed.
-This ship is expected to be ready for the West Coast Event being held in September.
+Brought to California by Dan Rygasewicz and eventually sold to Steve Nichols, then back to original owner.
+Ship is currently having new guns installed, but completion date has not been estimated.

 USS Chevalier DD-805:

 Don Perez’s new Gearing Class destroyer, the Chevalier or more commonly referred to as the “Chevy”.
 Ship is done and ready to fight, if only the right combination of motors can be found.
 So far a minimum of 4 sets of motors have been tried.
 The ship is either to fast or to slow.
 She should fight the summer of 2019.